-In parallel with our commercialization efforts, we, in concert with input from insurers, have created a value dossier on behalf of the clinics and patients to fully demonstrate in both scientific and financial terms, the merits of PoNS Treatment for claimants.
-We are currently expanding the value dossier to add MS detail based on the March 18, 2020 Canadian MS label expansion.
+In parallel with our commercialization efforts, we, in concert with input from insurers, have created a value dossiers for mmTBI and MS on behalf of the clinics and patients to fully demonstrate in both scientific and financial terms, the merits of PoNS Treatment for claimants.
 The dossier will be provided to our clinics across Canada to submit as part of treatment plans with reimbursement applications to the payer community.
 Our reimbursement strategy for mmTBI is focused initially in the auto accident insurance and workers compensation, or WC, market as well as long-term disability cases.